pydantic/logfire/docs/guides/advanced/link-to-code-source.md

     If you have any feedback or suggestions, please [let us know][help].

-We support linking to the source code on GitHub or any other VCS provider.
+We support linking to the source code on GitHub, GitLab, and any other VCS provider that uses the same URL format.

 ![Link to GitHub](../../images/guide/link-to-github.gif)